Skip to main content

-Average care home costs in England for 2026, broken down by care type and region.
-Residential, nursing and dementia care fees explained — plus how to reduce costs and what the total bill could be.
+Average care home costs in England for 2026 by care type and region.
+Residential, nursing and dementia fees explained — plus how to reduce your costs.

 The average care home in England costs £1,300 per week for residential care.
 Nursing care averages £1,512 per week.
 Dementia nursing care averages £1,600 per week.